htmfilho/htmfilho.github.io/_posts/2010/2010-08-15-using-latex-and-openoffice-to-write-long-documents.md

 Two important details:

 1. OpenOffice doesn’t support grammar checking by default.
-It is necessary to install the extension <a href="http://extensions.services.openoffice.org/pt-br/project/languagetool">Language Tool</a> for that.
+It is necessary to install the extension [Language Tool](http://extensions.services.openoffice.org/pt-br/project/languagetool) for that.
 Download the file “LanguageTool-[version].oxt” and import it to OpenOffice using the option “Tools – Extension Manager” in the menu.
 Click on “Add…” and select the file above.
 This extension starts working when you restart OpenOffice.

 2. My intention is not to teach Latex here, but how to overcome some of its limitations by using OpenOffice as a complement.